 For an optimal view of our website, please rotate your tablet horizontally.

 The Temple of the Winged Lions is a Nabataean cult complex prominently located on the northwestern slope of the Wadi Musa, facing the so-called 'Great Temple.'
-It consists of sacral building with associated cultic facilities, domestic units, workshops, and a courtyard on the north side.
+It consists of a sacral building with associated cultic facilities, domestic units, workshops, and a courtyard on the north side.

 The main excavations were undertaken by Philip C. Hammond between 1974 and 2005.
 Among his first findings were fragments of capitals with winged lions, that inspired the building's name.
 The archaeological outcomes indicate that the temple started its operation at the end of the first quarter of our era, and was in use until the earthquake in May 363 AD.